 localityLbPolicysetting in the regional backend service API documentation.

 Session affinity allows you to configure the load balancer's backend service to send all requests from the same client to the same backend, as long as the backend is healthy and has capacity.

-The internal regional TCP proxy load balancer offers client IP affinity, which forwards all requests from the same client IP address to the same backend, as long as that backend has capacity and remains healthy.
+The regional internal proxy Network Load Balancer offers client IP affinity, which forwards all requests from the same client IP address to the same backend, as long as that backend has capacity and remains healthy.